 St. Louis Blues Standings Today

-A wealth of information, the standings will reveal which teams are strong at home, and which play well on the road.
+The standings will reveal which teams are strong at home, and which play well on the road.
 You’ll also know the teams that can put the puck in the net and those who are exemplary at keeping it out of their net, all valuable knowledge prior to placing any wager.

 How To Make Money Betting On St. Louis Blues

-A team with a rich tradition, the Blues are the only team in NHL history to reach the Stanley Cup final in their first season of existence, but despite that, they also remain the oldest active NHL team that’s never won the Stanley Cup.
+A franchise with a rich tradition, the Blues are the only team in NHL history to reach the Stanley Cup final in their first season of existence, but despite that, they also remain the oldest active NHL team that’s never won the Stanley Cup.
 In fact, in their three Cup final appearances between 1968-70 the Blues were a combined 0-12, so they’ve never even won a Stanley Cup final game and join the 1938-40 Toronto Maple Leafs as the only NHL teams to lose three successive Cup final series.